Why lifelong lllearning is important

 Professional learning

 Professional learning is the type of continuous learning that occurs at a workplace or a professional front.
-If you are a professional in the hospitality arena, you could choose to incorporate this type.
+If you are a professional in the hospitality arena, you could decide to incorporate this type.
 This learning on the job is tied to career passion and professional development, and occurs through skill acquisition and training.

-It is usually tied to an occupational field or position and encompasses a broad array of learning methodologies such as:
+It is usually tied to an occupational field or position and encompasses a broad array of learning methodologies, such as:

 • Professional development opportunities provided by an employer (including on-the-job training as well as skills acquisition learning experiences and workshops),